iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 Oftentimes, I need to sample points from a finite set.
-Usually, there is an obvious way to draw elements, but even so often, it happens that I need the _probability distribution itself_ to be random (e.g. property testing for solvers depending on weighted averages.)
+Usually, there is an obvious way to draw elements, but every so often, I end up needing the _probability distribution itself_ to be random (e.g. property testing for solvers depending on weighted averages.)
-To avoid possible statistical misfortunes, it is desirable to choose such a distribution uniformly among all candidates.
+To avoid possible statistical misfortunes, it is also desirable to choose such a distribution uniformly among all possibilities.

 As it stands, there are some methods to do that.
-Today we're going to explore my favorite one, which only requires us to be able to independently sample uniformly from the $[0, 1]$ interval.
+Today we're going to explore my favorite one, whose only requirement is uniformly sampling from the $[0, 1]$ interval.
 Besides, it is pretty fast to compute and has an elegant geometric flavour.
-What more could we ask?
+What else could we ask?

 What's more, a lot of the lemmas we'll use are $L^1$ versions of well-known results for Gaussians.
 Although their equivalence seems to be common knowledge among mathematicians,